LLNL/Abmarl/docs/src/overview.rst

 Flatten Wrapper
 ~~~~~~~~~~~~~~~

-The :ref:`FlattenWrapper <api_ravel_wrapper>` flattens observation and action spaces
+The :ref:`FlattenWrapper <api_flatten_wrapper>` flattens observation and action spaces
 into continuous Box spaces and automatically maps data to and from it.
 The wrapper
-is largely based on OpenAI's own flatten wrapper, with some modifications.
+is largely based on OpenAI's own flatten wrapper, with some modifications for maintaining
+if the resuting `Box` space can have integer `dtype` or if it must use `float`.
 See
 how the following nested space is flattened:

 .. code-block:: python